hyperjumptech/monika/docs/src/pages/quick-start.md

 There are many ways to install Monika.
 However, currently only x64 architecture is supported.

+## Minimum Requirements

+Monika is engineered to be light on resources.
+Monika has been successfully run on Digital Ocean's smallest droplet with 0.5GB RAM, 1 vCPU and 10GB of HD space as an example.
+Howver, your RAM requirements may vary and increase with increasing number of probes.

 ### Windows

 The recommended approach is to use [Chocolatey](https://community.chocolatey.org/packages/monika), a popular package manager for Windows.
 Check [Monika page on Chocolatey](https://community.chocolatey.org/packages/monika) for more detailed information.